 The following tables and related footnotes should be read in conjunction with "Compensation Discussion and Analysis" above.
-We summarize below the compensation information for the fiscal years ended December 31, 2014, 2013 and 2012 for Ms. Mumford, our Chief Financial Officer and our only executive officer who receives compensation specifically for her services as an executive officer of our Company.
-As noted in "Compensation Discussion and Analysis" above, as an externally-managed company, we do not pay or provide benefits, nor do we reimburse the cost of any compensation or benefits paid by our Manager, EMG or their affiliates, to our executive officers, with the exception that, under the terms of the management agreement between us and our Manager, we are required to reimburse our Manager for the costs of the wages, salary and benefits incurred by our Manager or EMG with respect to our partially dedicated Chief Financial Officer, subject to the approval of the amount of such reimbursement by our Compensation Committee.
+We summarize below the compensation information for the fiscal years ended December 31, 2017, 2016, and 2015 for Ms. Mumford, our partially dedicated Chief Financial Officer and our only executive officer who receives compensation specifically for her services as an executive officer of our Company.
+As noted in "Compensation Discussion and Analysis" above, as an externally managed company, we do not pay or provide benefits, nor do we reimburse the cost of any compensation or benefits paid by our Manager, EMG or their affiliates, to our executive officers, with the exception that, under the terms of the management agreement between us and our Manager, we are required to reimburse our Manager for the costs of the wages, salary and benefits incurred by our Manager or EMG with respect to our partially dedicated Chief Financial Officer, subject to the approval of the amount of such reimbursement by our Compensation Committee.
 In addition, we have the discretion to pay annual cash bonuses and make incentive equity awards to our partially dedicated Chief Financial Officer in amounts that are subject to approval by our Compensation Committee.
+The Compensation Committee may form and delegate authority to subcommittees comprised entirely of independent directors or its chair when appropriate.
+Ms. Mumford also serves as the Chief Financial Officer of Ellington Residential Mortgage REIT, a Maryland real estate investment trust listed on the NYSE (NYSE: EARN) that is externally managed by an affiliate of EMG.
+Accordingly, we are only required to reimburse a pro rata portion of the costs of the cash compensation and benefits paid to Ms. Mumford by our Manager based on the percentage of her working time and efforts spent on matters related solely to our Company, subject to the approval of the Compensation Committee of our Board of Directors.